 Are you a parent or carer of a child (under 16 years of age) being treated or previously treated under the palliative care team at GOSH?

 We are looking to recruit parents or carer representatives to join a focus group to discuss how a specialist pharmacist could help families with their medication needs and improve patient experience.

 We anticipate a one off time commitment of two hours at a focus group towards the end of June 2013 (date and time to be advised once we have an idea of numbers).

 If you are interested or would like to find out more, please email Nanna Christiansen with your name, age and a sentence outlining your connection to the palliative care team.
 We hope to have 6-12 parents and carers for a focus group meeting at the end of June 2013.

 Are you a patient of GOSH with a real story to tell?
 We are seeking teenagers with a passion for writing to share their experiences of GOSH to help reassure other young people coming to the hospital.
 You might like to talk about your condition, or about what it's like coming to and staying in hospital.
 Send your story via our form and we'll be in touch to let you know when we've added it to the website.

 We’re also looking for people who would be willing to help us improve the design and content of the teenagers section of the hospital website.
 All it involves is us contacting you now and then to get your feedback and input as we develop different sections online.

-Please drop us a line if you’re interested in getting involved in this project.
+Please email us if you’re interested in getting involved in this project.

-We want to form a network of people, based across the South East of England, who can act as an ambassador for the charity - organising fundraising activities, representing the charity in their local area and helping to engage people with the work of the hospital.
-Find out more information here about becoming a Children's Charity Ambassador.
+We want to form a network of people, based across the south-east of England, who can act as an ambassador for the charity - organising fundraising activities, representing the charity in their local area and helping to engage people with the work of the hospital.
+Find out more about becoming a charity ambassador.